-It all feels like too much; one devastating hurricane after another, never-ending racial inequality, horrific gun violence, political ineptitude.
+It all feels like too much; climate change, never-ending racial inequality, horrific gun violence, political ineptitude.
 There is profound suffering everywhere.
 Any rational person would be excused for disengaging, doing nothing because it feels like there’s so much to do.

 But actors aren’t often the rational ones.

 No, actors are different.
 They have decided to take their place in society among those whose job it is to stay engaged and aware, and then to reflect what they see so that others can understand the world a little better, so others can process it.
 It’s easy to fulfill that mandate when life is rosy.
 It’s not rosy right now.
 And the world needs you now more than ever.

 Yes, it’s an odd thing to say when violence, disaster, and death are all around us.
 And you wouldn’t know it by scrolling the tabloid sites or talking to that self-obsessed TV star at the Craft table.
 But it’s true.
 Actors- all artists- are important.
 And it’s especially true during times of tragedy.
 When the country mourns unspeakable loss and our collective heartbreak feels like it’s too much to handle, we sensitive creatures, who have devoted our lives to the exploration and expression of our feelings, are perhaps better equipped than most to help the country process its feelings.

 So, these are the moments when we must suit up and show up.

 I was attracted to show business by the lure of the epic ego strokes and unimaginable wealth.
 Plus, I was a hyper sensitive kid (still am) and it was a place for all my feelings to play.
 My first serious acting teacher, a stunning eighty-something year old Brit, disavowed me of those false associations with the art of acting and introduced me to a powerful, transcendent form of art that was vital to any community.